jobayer977/javascript-interview-questions/docs/05 Functions/why-callback-function-is-used/index.md

 ---
 title: Why callback function is used?
 ---
-## Why callback function is used?

 A callback function is a function passed into another function as an argument, which is then invoked inside the outer function to complete some kind of routine or action.